 Today’s society tells us that, in order to prepare our children to be successful in the world, they have to go to the right schools, have friends that are “good people” and wear the trendiest clothes.

-When we focus on those things, however, not only are we running ourselves (and our kids) ragged, we are on a never-ending hamster wheel.
+When we focus on those things, however, not only are we running ourselves (and our kids) ragged, but we are also on a never-ending hamster wheel.

 In addition, when we do this, we are focusing on things of this world on not things of God.